MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-3-use-variables.md

 }
 ```

 Store the contents of your json file in a variable for further use in your Azure CLI commands.
-In this example, change `msdocs-tutorial.json` to the name of your file
+In this example, change `msdocs-tutorial.json` to the name of your file.
+Do not save the `echo` command in production-level scripts as the output is saved in your log file.

 # [Bash](#tab/bash)